RetroPie/RetroPie-Docs/docs/Playstation-1.md

 If your PSX game has an `.ecm` extension, it's a compressed file that needs to be extracted.

-If on Windows, then the following program will do the job. - [ECM Decompressor](https://www.romhacking.net/utilities/1177/)

-If familiar with the Terminal on the Raspberry Pi, then all you have to do is
+Directly on RetroPie, input to terminal:
 ```
 sudo apt-get install ecm
 ecm-uncompress game-file.bin.ecm
 ```

-If on a PC running Ubuntu 19.X+(or derivative) you can install ecm from the ubuntu archive with the following
+Alternatively, on Windows, use [ECM Decompressor](https://www.romhacking.net/utilities/1177/), or on Ubuntu 19.X+(or derivative), install ecm from the ubuntu archive with the following:
 ```
 curl -sLO http://archive.ubuntu.com/ubuntu/pool/universe/c/cmdpack/ecm_1.03-1build1_amd64.deb && sudo dpkg -i ecm_1.03-1build1_amd64.deb && sudo rm ecm_1.03-1build1_amd64.deb
 ```

 ### CHD Archive Usage

-lr-pcsx-rearmed has support for the CHD (V5) archive format, though a source update of the emulator may be required for said support.
+lr-pcsx-rearmed has support for the CHD (V5) archive format.
+This is a lossless compression format, that (like .PBP) can collect multiple discs into one file.

-This format will save space and allow you to keep your PSX ROM folder tidy without much work at all, and is the most efficient way to play multi-disc games.

 The following archive contains a MAME 0.205 version of CHDMAN and Windows batch files that can be used to quickly convert your PSX games to CHD (V5): [Download](https://drive.google.com/file/d/0B-ElaPpvBHs5aUd0QUM3c05kY2c/view?usp=sharing)

-All you have to do is run the appropriate batch file in the same folder as the ROM(s) you wish to compress, though keep in mind the program will search subfolders for `.cue` files to compress as well so you'll want to isolate it unless you want it to do that.
-If you don't get a `.chd` after running the appropriate batch, then something is wrong with the ROM(s) `.cue`.
+Run the appropriate batch file in the same folder as the ROM(s) you wish to compress, and it will search subfolders for `.cue` files to compress.
+If a `.chd` is not generated after running the appropriate batch, then something is wrong with the ROM(s) `.cue`.

 ### M3U playlist for Multi-Disc Games